 BalticSatApps was established to increase awareness about the data provided by the European Copernicus Programme, improve access to the data, and stimulate demand and innovation through co-creation and iterative development methodologies.
-The project also aimed to develop an acceleration programme focusing on EO business.
+The project also aimed to develop an Acceleration Programme focusing on Earth Observation (EO) business.

 Since 2014, the satellites of the European Copernicus Programme have delivered Earth Observation (EO) data free of charge to anyone.
 The wealth of data holds tremendous potential for new services in the environmental, transport, energy and other sectors.